MON-FRI: 9:00 AM – 6:00 PM

 When to Use This

-It also improves navigation, particularly in low-light conditions where depth can be harder to judge.
-Over time, it turns a purely functional space into one that feels considered and connected to the rest of the interior.
+This approach works best in long or narrow hallways where visual interest is otherwise limited.
+It improves navigation in low-light conditions and turns a purely functional space into one that feels considered and connected to the rest of the interior.

 4. Staircases: Guide Movement Safely